banksean/patchcab-modules/README.md

 ## UI Framework

 Patchcab uses [Svelte](https://svelte.dev/), a UI framework I'd never used before this.
 I'm more of a Web Components, [a la carte web development](https://bitworking.org/news/2018/03/a-la-carte-web-development/) fan myself, but Svelte seems fine for this purpose and the Patchcab source has lots of examples to learn from.

+### @banksean/patchcab-ui

+`packages/ui` contains some UI widgets I needed to make these modules: an indicator light for "midi connected" or faders for the Additive Oscillator etc. I wouldn't recommend using this package outside of this repository though.

 ## Voltage, pitch signals etc (Hz, not "Volts")